learn-co-curriculum/dsc-combining-dataframes-pandas/README.md

 ## Introduction

-In this section, we'll learn about how to combine DataFrames with concatenation.
-We'll also learn how to read in tables from SQL databases and store them in DataFrames, as well as the various types of joins that exist and how we can perform them in pandas.
+In this section, you'll learn about how to combine DataFrames with concatenation.
+You'll also learn how to read in tables from SQL databases and store them in DataFrames, as well as the various types of joins that exist and how you can perform them in pandas.

 ## Objectives:
 You will be able to: